Installing and upgrading VMware Tools on Windows VMs

 - Right-click the current driver, and click the Properties.

 - Check the Driver Date on the Driver tab.
-Make sure to use the VMware SVGA 3D driver from 7/12/2016 (older versions do not provide as much video RAM).
+Make sure to use the VMware SVGA 3D driver from 7/12/2016 (older versions don’t provide as much video RAM).

 To update to the most recent VMware SVGA 3D driver version

 - Right-click the current driver, and click Update Driver Software.